honeybijan/bijan-personal-website/content/authors/admin/_index.md

     list: always

 ---
-I am a Ph.D. student at Caltech working under Shuki Bruck and Leonard Schulman.
+I am a PhD student at Caltech working under Shuki Bruck and Leonard Schulman.
 I'm generally interested in mixture models, high-level data fusion, and stability to distribution shift - usually through the lense of causality.
 {style="text-align: justify;"}